 The paintings hang in tall galleries, but more or less at eye level.
 Which makes them easy to view, and the protective rails feature accessible, individual descriptions in both German and English.

-These galleries are also nice and roomy.
 Take a seat on lovely upholstered sofas and contemplate whether Caravaggio’s 1601 The Madonna of the Rosary would fit in your bathroom.
 (Probably not…unless you have a very big bathroom).

 Pieter Bruegel the Elder

-Many of Europe’s great artists from the 15th, 16th, 17th, and 18th centuries lurk within these hallowed museum walls.
+Many of Europe’s greatest artists from the 15th, 16th, 17th, and 18th centuries lurk within these hallowed museum walls.
 But most experts would say the works by Pieter Bruegel the Elder count as the most important.

 Myriads of masterpieces